 - We Can’t create an instance of an interface.

-- Interface can’t have constructors because we can not initiate an interface, and also the methods don’t have a method body.
+- Interface can’t have constructors because we can not initiate an interface, and the methods don’t have a method body.

-- The interface methods are, by default, abstract, and public.
+- The interface methods are, by default, abstract and public.

 - An Interface can’t extend another class, but it extends another interface.

-- All the Variables must be initialized at the time of declaration inside interface; otherwise, you will get a compile-time error.
+- All the Variables must be initialized at the time of declaration inside the interface; otherwise, you will get a compile-time error.

-- In the implemented class you can not change the value of the interface variable because by default the variables of an interface are public, static and final
+- In the implemented class, you can not change the value of the interface variable because, by default, the variables of an interface are public, static, and final.

 - We can resolve the variable name conflicts with the help of the interface name.

-Implement Interface In Java Program: How to Declare and Implement Interface in java with example programs?
+Implement Interface In Java Program: How to Declare and Implement Interface in Java with example programs?

 package com.java.Softwaretestingblog; interface AA { public void m1(); } interface BB { public void m1(); } public class IterfaceExample implements AA,BB { public void m1() { System.out.println("interface"); } public static void main(String[] args) { // TODO Auto-generated method stub IterfaceExample obj=new IterfaceExample(); obj.m1(); } }